yasminenassar/01-adder/README.md

 in the `output` directory to experiment with, if you want to practice with assembly instructions without the compiler in the way.

-## Crafting Good Tests (5% Extra Credit)
+## Crafting Good Tests

 We are going to use the tests from your `tests/yourTests.json` file to check whether you were able to break any of our N buggy implementations, which we call "mutations".
 The goal here is to write good test cases that will catch as many types of bugs as possible.
-You will get **5% extra credit** if you were able to break all of them.

-* You are not required to provide these tests, but we highly encourage you to do so.
-* Feel free to add as many tests in `tests/yourTests.json`.
-However, we'll just take the first 10 for extra credit purposes.
-* You will get partial credit if you were able to break only some of the mutations.

 ## Submission Instructions